 Where court action is available, please provide details of which court(s) have jurisdiction, how to start proceedings, the basics of the procedure, the time to trial, the format of the trial, the time to judgment and award of relief and whether any appeal is available.

-Proceedings in all courts are commenced by filing a Writ and Statement of Claim setting out the particulars of the claim.
+Proceedings in all courts are commenced by filing an Originating Claim setting out the particulars of the claim.
 The parties then exchange further pleadings to delimit the issues in dispute.

-This is followed by the process of discovery where the parties produce and exchange documents which they may then relay upon as evidence.
+This is followed by the process of discovery where the parties produce and exchange documents which they may then rely upon as evidence.
 Interrogatories may also be requested and ordered.

-A party who is not satisfied with the High Court’s decision may appeal it to the apex Court of Appeal to set aside or vary the decision.
+A party who is not satisfied with the trial court’s decision may appeal it to the Appellate Division of the High Court to set aside or vary the decision.

 What customs procedures are available to stop the import and/or export of infringing goods?